Welcome to Rutgers Law School

-The American Bar Association Standards and Rules of Procedure require law schools to advise each applicant that, in addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. Jurisdiction.
+In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners here and here.
-Additional information on character and fitness is available through the American Bar Association here.
+Additional information on character and fitness is available through the American Bar Association.

 - LSAC Online